d-lee25/bear_analysis.github.io/index.md

 2. Test two: K-Nearest Neighbors (KNN)
    - 47% accuracy

-- Neither algorithm provided the accuracy desired.
+- Neither algorithm provided the accuracy desired
    - Restructure dataset?
    - Different algorithm?
 - 2020 Bear draw slighly changed
 - 2020 data is not provided to test the algorithm (variables)
-   - If accuracy was achieved, average of the past 2 years would be used as variables.
+   - If accuracy was achieved, average of the past 2 years would be used as variables

 ## Things to update